 Research

-The Division of Gastroenterology and Hepatology has traditionally had a wide range of active ongoing research on gastrointestinal and hepatic conditions and disorders.
+The Division of Gastroenterology & Hepatology has a wide range of active ongoing research on gastrointestinal and hepatic conditions and disorders.
 This research includes basic science research, translational research, clinical research studies and clinical trials.
-Research is a core component of the mission of the division and is focused in the areas of gastrointestinal inflammation, infections and its immune system, the stool microbiome and fecal transplantation, inflammatory bowel disease, hepatitis B and C, fatty liver, liver and GI cancer treatment and prevention, advanced endoscopic procedures, pancreatic and bile duct lesions, obesity, HIV-related GI and liver diseases, as well as other gastrointestinal diseases and ailments.
-Numerous studies and clinical trials are underway to understand the mechanisms of disease, as well as to study the prevention and treatment of these disorders.
+Research is a core component of the division’s mission and is focused on the areas of gastrointestinal inflammation, infections and its immune system, the gut microbiome and fecal transplantation, inflammatory bowel disease, hepatitis B and C, Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) (formerly known as fatty liver disease), liver and GI cancer treatment and prevention (including cancer genetics), advanced endoscopic procedures, pancreatic and bile duct lesions, obesity, HIV-related GI and liver diseases, as well as other gastrointestinal diseases and conditions.
+Numerous studies and clinical trials are underway to understand the mechanisms of these diseases and how to best prevent and treat them.

 Research performed by the Jay Monahan Center for Gastrointestinal Health and its collaborators is broadly focused on a multidisciplinary approach to GI cancers.
 Translational and clinical research includes clinicians and scientists with areas of specialization in genetics, gastroenterology and surgery.
 Many of our division investigators have a special interest in the causes and prevention of colorectal and other GI cancers.
-Projects are focused on the identification and assessment of risk factors, including determining novel genetic markers for colorectal cancer, and studies to assess if patients with a hereditary susceptibility to colorectal cancer might be able to reduce their risk by taking statins (drugs routinely prescribed to lower cholesterol).
-There are also laboratory studies performed regarding the connection between chronic inflammation and cancer, with an emphasis on prostaglandin biology, in addition to studies regarding altered cellular metabolism in relation to colon cancer predisposition.
+Projects are focused on the identification and assessment of risk factors, including determining novel genetic markers for colorectal cancer, and studies to assess if patients with a hereditary susceptibility to colorectal cancer might be able to reduce their risk by taking statins (drugs often prescribed to lower cholesterol).
+Laboratory studies are also being performed regarding the connection between chronic inflammation and cancer.

 Gastroenterology and Hepatology